 In 1985 Geldmacher von Mallinckrodt retired.
 More than 130 publications as well as numerous textbooks testify to her scientific creativity.
 In 1987 she received the Federal Cross of Merit on ribbon for her research results in analytics and Toxicology .
 Marika Geldmacher-von Mallinckrodt died at the age of 93 on December 23, 2016 in Erlangen.

-The texts published in this series do not claim to be scientific publication.
-Authors and other persons involved are not experts in the history of science.
-The purpose of the series is to introduce the mostly unknown chemists and to remind them of the well-known chemists.
-We encourage readers who want to know more to study scientific sources on the women presented.
-In some cases there are detailed chemical-historical studies.
+The texts published in this series do not claim to be scientific publications.
+Authors and other people involved are not experts in the history of science.
+The purpose of the series is to introduce the mostly unknown women chemists and to remind you of the well-known women chemists.
+We encourage readers who want to know more to study academic Literature on the women featured.
+In some cases there are detailed chemical-historical works.

 Prof. Dr. Eberhard Ehlers

 dr Utah Neubauer